Learning Generalizable Tool-use Skills through Trajectory Generation: Problem statement and assumptions

 \section{Problem statement and assumptions}

+Consider a set of point clouds $(P^o, P^g, P^{tool})$, where $P^o$ represents the initial observation of the scene, $P^g$ stands for the goal, and $P^{tool}$ for a tool to use for execution.
+Our task is to predict an actions sequence of horizon $H$, where the tool transforms the initial pose into a predicted target pose.
+The actions is represented by a transformations sequence $T_{0:H}$.
+Here, all the point cloud positions as well as the objects' orientations are relative to a reference frame located at the dough center.
+This design allows us to perform manipulation that is agnostic to the location of the dough on the table.

-We are given point clouds of the initial observation of the scene $P^o$, the goal $P^g$, and a set of available tools $\{P^{tool_i}\}_{i=1:K}$.
-Our task is to select the best tool to perform the task and predict a sequence of $H$ actions to use the tool to transform the current point cloud into the goal point cloud.
-For training, we assume access to a set of demonstrations using a separate set of training tools $\{P^{traintool_i}\}_{i=1:K_{train}}$.
-These demonstrations are of the form: $(P^o, P^g, P^{traintool_i}, T_{0:H})$, where $T_{0:H}$ are a set of transformations (actions) performed on the training tool which changes the initial observation $P^0$ into the goal configuration $P^g$.
-The initial transformation in the sequence ($T_0$) brings the tool to a ``reset pose.''
-The remaining terms ($T_{1:H}$) are the transformations between the subsequent tool poses in nearby timesteps, which we call ``delta poses.''
-We manually specify distributions of the initial and goal configurations for each task.
-We then run trajectory optimization using a differentiable simulator to generate these demonstrations following prior works~\citep{huang2021plasticinelab}.
-Alternatively, human demonstrations could serve as the source of these demonstrations.
+In the training stage, we use demonstrations of tools from a training set $\{P^{traintool_i}\}_{i=1:K_{train}}$, where $K_{train}$ is the number of training tools we have.
+The demonstration data fed into the model are of the form: $(P^o, P^g, P^{traintool_i}, T_{0:H})$.
+The initial transformation $T_0$ in the sequence brings the tool to a ``reset pose''.
+The remaining terms $T_{1:H}$ are the relative transformations from the previous timestep, which we call ``delta poses.''
+For each task, we manually specify distributions of the initial and goal configurations.
+We then run trajectory optimization using a differentiable simulator to generate these demonstrations following prior works~\cite{huang2021plasticinelab}.
+Human demonstrations could serve as an alternative source of the training data described above.